OpenDSA/OpenDSA/RST/en/PointersJava/BasicPointers.rst

 Pointer Type Syntax
 ~~~~~~~~~~~~~~~~~~~

-A reference type in Java is any variable of Objects or Arrays.
+A reference data type in Java is any variable of Objects or Arrays.

 ``Employee`` type pointer to ``Employee object``

 ``int[]`` type pointer to an ``array of integers``

-In this tutorial, the following class will be used to provide some examples about pointers.

-.. codeinclude:: PointersBook/Employee

 Pointer Variables